amin-henteti/todo_cli/tests/Readme.md

 # How to test
 ## Automated tests
-This folder contains automated tests for the Todo CLI application.
+the `tests` folder contains automated tests for the Todo CLI application.

 How to run tests
 To run the tests, navigate to the tests folder in your terminal and run the following